-Omnis are multipurpose workhorses.
-They pick up audio in a circular pattern that allows them to capture audio in all directions (in front, to the sides and behind the mic.)
+Omnidirectional microphones are multipurpose workhorses.
+They pick up audio in a circular pattern that allows them to capture audio in all directions — in front, to the sides and behind the mic.
 Most all of the microphones built into camcorders are omnidirectional microphones.
 That’s why operators of consumer camcorders are often heard so clearly on their recordings.

-If you need to record clear audio to the sides of your mic, but want to supress sound coming from the top and bottom, a bidirectional mic is the choice to make.
-Mics of this type can be positioned on a table between two interview subjects (think of the big, cool looking mic that sits on David Letterman’s desk), and are often used by artists who record rock music and voice talent in vocal booths.
+If you need to record clear audio to the sides of your mic but want to suppress sound coming from the top and bottom, a bidirectional mic is the choice to make.
+Mics of this type can be positioned on a table between two interview subjects — think of the big, cool-looking mic that sits on David Letterman’s desk — and are often used by artists who record rock music and voice talent in vocal booths.

-As you shop for your next mic (or mics), remember to pay close attention to its pickup pattern.
-The shape and appearance of the mic is not always a good indicator of the pickup pattern and performance.
+As you shop for your next mic, remember to pay close attention to its pickup pattern.
+The shape and appearance of the mic are not always a good indicator of the pickup pattern and performance.
 The best way to know what you’re getting and to find what you need is to do a little research on the model number.
-Look for the pickup pattern fields in Videomaker’s microphone reviews and buyer’s guides, and on manufacturer websites.
-Now, put down that boom pole and hand me my driver.
-It’s tee time.
+Be sure to check out “Best microphones for video production” for the best microphones on the market.